Life-Series/DoubleLife/README.md

 # DoubleLife
-season of Life Series called "Double Life" by Grian, made into a Spigot plugin
+Third season of Life Series called "Double Life" by Grian, made into a Spigot plugin